-Ever spaced out over a long, difficult book and realize you haven’t read a single word in 10 minutes?
+Ever spaced out over a long, difficult book and realized you haven’t read a single word in 10 minutes?
 Or started thinking about lunch when an overenthusiastic co-worker goes on a little too long in a meeting?

 Nearly everyone zones out from time to time.
 It might happen more frequently when you feel bored or stressed, or when you’d rather be doing something else.